Meeting Your Trip in BRUGGE 2017

 The following routings are described.
 You may follow the link to jump directly to yours, or just scroll down.
 Information on getting to your hotel from the Brugge station is offered at the start of the next section, “Practical Information.”

-Brussels has three major stations, North (Nord in the vernacular), Central (Centrale or Centraal, depending on the language of the sign you see), and South, confusingly called Bruxelles-Midi or Brussel-Zuid, in French and Dutch respectively.
-You could make your connection at any of these, but the easiest is probably Central, since it has the fewest platforms.
+Brussels has three major stations, and trains coming from the airport stop at all three.
+The first is North (Nord in the vernacular), then Central (Centrale or Centraal, depending on the language of the sign you see), and finally South, confusingly called Bruxelles-Midi or Brussel-Zuid, in French and Dutch respectively.
+You could make your connection at any of these, but the easiest is Central, since it has the fewest platforms.

 To help you identify it: trip time from the airport is 25 to 30 minutes, depending on whether your train is a local or an express.
 Your train will arrive first at North Station, then go underground and stop at the Central station.
 Get off here.
-Should you forget, or be confused, or prefer to make your connection in daylight, it will then continue slowly through a tunnel, resurface, and come to a stop at South / Midi / Zuid.
+Should you miss the stop, don't panic: your train will continue slowly through a tunnel, resurface, and come to a stop at South / Midi / Zuid.
 Absolutely get off here: it is your last connection point.

 Now catch the next train to Brugge.
 To find it on the departure board: trains with a final destination of any of Oostende, Knokke or Blankenberge all go to Brugge.
 Collectively, these trains run every 20 minutes.
 Trip time to Brugge is a shade over 50 minutes, and the trains make one intermediate stop, in Gent (the station name is St. Pieters, so Gent St. Pieters is what you will see on the station signs).
 Hints on reaching your hotel are offered below.